Patrikejane/java-challenge/readme.md

 in order to mitigate vulnerabilities of previous Versions

 - User Authentication:
-Implement user authentication/authorization using oAuth2/OpenIDconnet to secure the API endpoints.
+Implement api level authorizaqtion an user authentication using oAuth2/OpenIDconnet to secure the API endpoints.

 - Containerizing
 In order to modularize the Employee Service for make it suit for Microservice Architecture